 MapRA Chair, David Freedman, thanked Sarah Broadbent the church manager and her team for the use once again of the church and wished Rev Jane Morris well in her retirement.
 He also paid tribute to the many people who keep MapRA and clubs running:

 Election of Committee.
 The existing committee were re-elected with the addition of Peter Chambers, Steve Iliffe and Jan Knight See link to full committee

-Before and after the AGM and Hustings, members and guest visited stalls staffed by Brent Council; MapRA and other organisations: Link to Stalls
+Before and after the AGM and discussion, members and guest visited stalls staffed by Brent Council; MapRA and other organisations: Link to Stalls